-Rutgers adds 6 recruits to 22-member class on National Signing Day
+Rutgers' 22-member class on National Signing Day features 6 recruits

 The Rutgers football team’s head coach Chris Ash announced the addition of six recruits who, on National Signing Day, decided to play on the Banks.